Our size is our strength.

 Grade 9 students are ready for academic rigour yet sometimes see the world in black and white, through the lens of turbulent emotional and physical changes.
 They want to be part of the modern world and yet they seek the answers to what it is all about.

-Morning Lesson Subjects
+Main Lesson Subjects

 How did this all come about?

 Their morning lessons reflect these themes of comparisons, balance, processes and transformation: The History through Art, Issues in Canadian History, the Power of the Word in English, Inorganic Chemistry and Trigonometry, among other examples.
 They weave thread into cloth and transform stone in sculpture.
 They study mechanics and the laws of force and motion.
 Three month International exchanges take place overseas, giving the maturing student the comparison of another culture and family.
 A week-long placement in a business setting contrasts the worlds of buyer and seller.

-Morning Lesson Subjects
+Main Lesson Subjects

 Why?
 Learning as a Personal Pursuit.

 The grade 11 student has a growing capacity for self-reflection and understanding.
 Why are things the way they are?
 They are seeking answers and looking for what is uniquely their own.
 Students learn to live with open ended questions, and go down the road where answers may not be what they expect.
 While reading texts about finding one’s destiny (Hamlet and the medieval story of Parzival), students have the opportunity to consider their own paths more deeply.
 A Physics block of Astronomy turns the student’s introspective focus to the world of the stars and Projective Geometry presents students with new concepts of time, space and infinity.

-Morning Lesson Subjects
+Main Lesson Subjects

 Who?
 The Big Picture Explored.

 The graduating student has come a long way from the early days of grade 9.
 Who am I and who will I become after high school?
 They seek to synthesize knowledge and experience as they begin to see their emerging place in the world.
 The curriculum encourages their emerging ability to see multiple points of view, and come up with imaginative solutions to the world’s big questions, developing a global consciousness.
 What guides peoples’ actions?
 How can I make a difference in the world?

-Morning Lesson Subjects
+Main Lesson Subjects